oracle/terraform-provider-oci/website/docs/r/database_data_guard_association.html.markdown

     For more information, see [Redo Transport Services](http://docs.oracle.com/database/122/SBYDB/oracle-data-guard-redo-transport-services.htm#SBYDB00400) in the Oracle Data Guard documentation.

 	**IMPORTANT** - The only transport type currently supported by the Database service is ASYNC.
+* `migrate_trigger` - (Optional) (Updatable) An optional property when incremented triggers Migrate.
+Could be set to any integer value.

 ** IMPORTANT **